Battle of Salamis: Opening phase

 Aeschylus claims that as the Persians approached (possibly implying that they were not already in the Straits at dawn), they heard the Greeks singing their battle hymn (paean) before they saw the Allied fleet:

 Herodotus recounts that, according to the Athenians, as the battle began the Corinthians hoisted their sails and began sailing away from the battle, northwards up the straits.
-However, he also says that other Greeks denied this story.
+However, he also says that all the other Greeks denied this story.
 If this did in fact occur, one possible interpretation is that these ships had been a decoy sent to reconnoitre the northern exit from the straits, in case the arrival of the encircling Egyptian detachment was imminent (if indeed this also occurred).
 Another possibility (not exclusive of the former) is that the departure of the Corinthians triggered the final approach of the Persians, suggesting as it did that the Allied fleet was disintegrating.
 At any rate, if they indeed ever left, the Corinthians soon returned to the battle.

 Approaching the Allied fleet in the crowded Straits, the Persians appear to have become disorganised and cramped in the narrow waters.
 Moreover, it would have become apparent that, far from disintegrating, the Greek fleet was lined up, ready to attack them.
 However, rather than attacking immediately, the Allies initially appeared to back their ships away as if in fear.
 According to Plutarch, this was to gain better position, and also in order to gain time until the early morning wind.
 Herodotus recounts the legend that as the fleet had backed away, they had seen an apparition of a woman, asking them "Madmen, how far will ye yet back your ships?"
 However, he more plausibly suggests that whilst the Allies were backing water, a single ship shot forward to ram the nearest Persian vessel.
 The Athenians would claim that this was the ship of the Athenian Ameinias of Pallene; the Aeginetans would claim it as one of their ships.
 The whole Greek line then followed suit and made straight for the disordered Persian battle line.